mojidev-py/fruitysh/README.md

 ## fruitysh

 fruitysh is a (probably) fast shell that has it's own scripting language, full featured piping, and extra features you will only find here.
+(you will need to run this shell with the appropriate permissions on Windows, since Users/`your name` is a protected directory)

 To use this shell anywhere, move it to something like Users on windows or home on linux.